Skip to Main Content

 From there, contact your state’s Department of Motor Vehicles or visit its website to learn how sales tax is calculated on leased cars in your state.
 You will then know what to expect for sales tax when you buy out your lease.
 If you’d prefer a more definite picture of how much you may be paying, you may want to consult a tax professional.

-When should I consider a lease buyout?
+When should you consider a lease buyout?

-There are a couple of factors to consider when determining whether it makes sense to do a lease buyout.
-First, check if the car is worth at least as much as the payoff amount.
+• The car has retained its value: Check if the car is worth at least as much as the payoff amount.
 If it’s not, that’s probably a good sign that a lease buyout is not a great option.

 Remember, too, that you can turn in a leased car or do a buyout of your leased car at any franchised dealer that carries your brand.
 If you’re uncomfortable working with the dealer you originally leased the car through, simply take your business to another dealership.